agricolamz/2018_RSL_phonology_with_P_Rudnev/data-and-method.md

 ## Data

-Plaskovitskaya's [-@Plaskovitskaya:2018] corpus consists of  400 primarily monomorphemic, citation-form verbs taken from the [*Spread the Sign* dictionary](http://www.spreadthesign.com/be/) in the Belarusian dialect of Russian Sign Language.
+Plaskovitskaya's [-@Plaskovitskaya:2018] corpus consists of  400 primarily monomorphemic, citation-form verbs taken from the [*Spread the Sign* dictionary](http://www.spreadthesign.com/be/) in the Belarusian dialect of RSL.
 Because the signs normally appear in the dictionary in their citation form, annotation also resorted to entries from other dialects of RSL from the same dictionary as well as field notes from elicitation sessions with the native signers of the Belarusian dialect of RSL to resolve any potential ambiguities and facilitate decision making.[^3]

 All entries were manually annotated in ELAN v.5.1 [@Crasborn:2008].
 The theoretical model buttressing the annotation is Van der Kooij's [-@vanderKooij:2002] Dependency model with minor modifications, briefly addressed directly below.
 The approach to annotation is intentionally detailed: even minute features are annotated or introduced to test the theoretical predictions regarding their status as RSL phonemes, paving the way for statistically oriented studies such as the one attempted in this paper.
 The data, their annotation in the `.eaf` format and a dedicated script to facilitate corpus navigation are all freely available for download as a [GitHub repository](https://github.com/ToszaPlaskovickaja/Term_paper) at [`https://github.com/ToszaPlaskovickaja/Term_paper`](https://github.com/ToszaPlaskovickaja/Term_paper).

 Since the model does not view movement as being phonological, some of the signs will consist of multiple segments.
 It therefore stands to reason that whatever procedure is employed for establishing the restrictions on their occurrence and cooccurrence must deal with those segments full signs or even syllables.

-We first extracted the segments from the annotation and created a table where all features (19 in total) appear as columns, and the segments (515 segments in total) as rows.
+We first automatically extracted the segments from the annotation and created a table where all features (19 in total) appear as columns, and the segments (515 segments in total) as rows.
 A snapshot of the resulting table is presented as @Fig:table.
+All data manipulations were made with R [@R:2018], all visualisations were created with `ggplot2` package [@Wickham:2016].

 ![Data structure following automatic extraction of segments from annotation](data-example.png){#fig:table}